panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-12-08-PMC/2021-12-08-PMC_Meeting.md

 3. FLUKA and IPR

-4. Preparing the Periodic Report
+4. Preparing the Periodic Report & January PMC meetings

 5. News from ExPaNDS (5 min)